 This summary of age discrimination law in Italy has been prepared by Toffoletto De Luca Tamajo e Soci, the Ius Laboris member for Italy: www.toffolettodeluca.it

-Article 3 of the Italian Constitution introduces a general principle of equality, which prohibits all forms of discrimination.
+Article 3 of the Italian Constitution (Constitution) sets out a general principle of equality, which prohibits all forms of discrimination.

-Article.
-15 of the Workers' Statute, dated 20th May 1970, states that any agreement or act directed to (a) subject the employment on condition that the employee is of a certain age or (b) dismiss an employee, discriminate him/her in the assignment of jobs or levels of employment, in a transfer, in disciplinary measures, or to cause him/her damages for reasons related to age is null and void.
+Article 15 of the Workers' Statute, dated 20th May 1970, states that any agreement or act directed to: (a) subject the employment of employment to an individual on condition that the individual is of a certain age or (b) dismiss an employee, discriminate him/her in the assignment of jobs or levels of employment, in a transfer, in disciplinary measures, or to cause him/her damages for reasons related to age, is null and void.

-While the protection granted by Article 3 of the Constitution covers all persons, the Workers' Statute covers all employees and the Statute covers the self-employed too and workers during recruitment, as well as employees throughout the employment relationship and on dismissal.
-The Statute is applicable to workers in both the public and private sectors.
+In additional to the general protection granted by Article 3 of the Constitution which covers all persons, the Workers' Statute covers all employees and the Legislative Decree covers the self-employed and job applicants during the recruitment stage, as well as employees throughout the employment relationship and on dismissal.
+The Legislative Decree is applicable to workers in both the public and private sectors.